 22. You Don’t Enjoy Your Money

-There are basically two types of people who like LMM; those who need help with money and those who are really good with money already.
+There are two types of people who like LMM; those who need help with money and those who are good with money already.
 This is for the second group.
 My grandmother was one of you.
 Sadly, I didn’t inherit that gene.
-She worked hard, saved hard, lived modestly all her life.
+She worked hard, saved hard, lived all her life modestly.
 She was a kid during the Depression which is when I think a lot of her attitudes toward money were formed.

-She was so afraid to be without money that she was afraid to spend it.
-Not on her family, she was always really generous, but on herself.
-She dearly wanted to visit Alaska and she could well afford to.
+She was so afraid to be without money that she was scared to spend it.
+Not of her family, she was always really generous, but to herself.
+She dearly wanted to visit Alaska, and she could well afford to.
 But she was too afraid to spend the money.
 And now it’s too late.
-She died seven years ago and she never went on that trip.
+She died seven years ago, and she never went on that trip.
 And all the money she worked her whole life for went to her next of kin who promptly blew it on stuff rednecks buy when they come into free money.

 Own Your Mistakes